jestebanrojas/ML2/README.md

     R: - The eigenvalues are the same for A'A and AA'.A
        - Both are related in the way we can reconstruct the original A matrix through the A'A, AA' eigenvectors and the eigenvalues.
 ----------------------------------------------------------------------
-- // To see task 1 development detais look and run the task1.py script
+- // To see task 1 development details look and run the task1.py script

 ----------------------------------------------------------------------